FedAdapter: Efficient Federated Learning for Modern NLP: Design

 \subsection{The Configuration Challenge}

 A unique challenge raised by adapters is its sensitivity to the configurations (explained below).
-Different adapter configurations result in a variety of convergence delays, up to 4.7$\times$ gap.
+Different configurations result in a variety of convergence delays, up to 4.7$\times$ gap.
 Choosing an ``optimal'' configuration towards fast convergence is fundamentally challenging for the following reasons.

 \paragraph{Large adapter configuration space} There are two critical parameters of adapters to be determined: depth and width.
 (1) Similar to the idea of layer freezing, adapters are not necessarily inserted into each transformer block.
 Reducing the number of adapters inserted into the top blocks (namely \textit{tuning depth}) can effectively reduce the network cost and on-device training time.
 (2) Apart from the depth, the bottleneck size (\textit{tuning width}), i.e., the target projection dimension of input needs to be carefully set as well.
 A small width might not suffice to encode the latent features for fine-tuning tasks and thus incurs high accuracy degradation.
 Yet, a too wide adapter incurs high resource costs and therefore slows down the training (i.e., increased time to accuracy).
-Overall, the candidate depth spans from 0 to the number of transformer layers even if we only consider inserting adapters at top K consecutive layers, i.e., 12 in BERT, and the valid widths range from 8 to 64 according to our experiments.
+Overall, the candidate depth spans from 0 to the number of transformer layers even if we only consider inserting adapters at top K consecutive layers, i.e., 12 in BERT, and the valid widths range from 8 to 64 according to our experiments\footnote{The experiments refer to Table~\ref{tab:design-adapter}, which shows that the optimal adapter width ranges from 8 to 64 on four datasets.}.
 That results in hundreds of different alternative configurations.

 Another dimension of design space is that the configuration can be switched across FL rounds during a training session. $\S$\ref{sec:design:scheduler} elaborates how such switching could be realized with the knowledge learned by the old adapter configuration well preserved.
 But within a round, clients better use the same configuration to facilitate the model aggregation.